Ruth J. Abram (Emerita)

 Gegê Leme Joseph

-Gegê Leme Joseph is an architect and urbanist (FAUUSP–Brazil), set and production designer (AFDA, South Africa) and museologist (University of Leicester, UK).
-As Senior Program Manager, she oversees the Coalition’s activities in Africa, Latin America and the Caribbean.
-Gegê also leads much of the Coalition’s global thematic work, including the Migration Network.
+Gegê Leme Joseph is an architect and urbanist (FAUUSP–Brazil), set and production designer (AFDA, South Africa), and museologist (University of Leicester, UK).
+As Senior Program Manager in the Global Networks department, she oversees ICSC’s activities in Africa, Latin America and the Caribbean.
+Gegê also leads much of ICSC’s global thematic work, including the Migration Network.

 Based in:Johannesburg, South Africa